-"Power over Ethernet" (PoE) is a power supply strategy for network components according to IEEE with 802.3af.
+"Power over Ethernet" (PoE) is a power supply strategy for network components according to IEEE with 802.3af or 802.3at.

 With PoE, power and data transmission takes place over the used Ethernet cables that connect the individual network components.
 This makes an additional power cable unnecessary and reduces investment and maintenance costs.
 PoE can be used with all network components that require little power (max.
-12.96 W).
+12.95 W).